dan11003/tbv_slam_public/README.md

 <!---[![Watch the demo of TBV Radar SLAM](https://i.imgur.com/XtEKzz1.png)](https://youtu.be/vt5fpE0bzSY)--->
 <img src="https://i.imgur.com/XtEKzz1.png" width="640" height="640" />

+# Quick start guide

-# Prerequisites
+## Prerequisites

 * Install the Google Ceres solver  http://ceres-solver.org/installation.html
 * ROS [Melodic](http://wiki.ros.org/melodic) or later, tested with ubuntu 16.04, 18.04 and 20.04
-* Pybind11, numpy, scikit-learn, seaborn, tqdm, tabulate
+* Pybind11 and the python packages numpy, scikit-learn, seaborn, tqdm, and tabulate

-For a reproducible environment, we provide a Dockerfile with this repo.
-Find the instructions below.
+You can skip this step if you use the included Docker image.
+Find the instructions [here](#how-to-use-the-docker-container).

 ## How to build with catkin